rxseger/homebridge-bme280/README.md

 * `options`: options for [bme280-sensor](https://www.npmjs.com/package/bme280-sensor)
 * `spreadsheetId` ( optional ): Log data to a google sheet, this is part of the URL of your spreadsheet.  ie the spreadsheet ID in the URL https://docs.google.com/spreadsheets/d/abc1234567/edit#gid=0 is "abc1234567".
 (TODO: not implemented, yet)

-If you get an I/O error, make sure the I2C address is correct (usually 0x76 or 0x77 depending on a jumper).

 Example configuration: